 Pass Go: Making the Most of the Ikon Pass

 If you haven’t visited before, then you’ll be shocked at how easy it is to get around.
 Quick geography lesson: Salt Lake City International Airport (SLC) is only 10 minutes from downtown Salt Lake City, 40 minutes to the Cottonwood Canyon resorts, and 45 minutes to Deer Valley.
 Although the area gets a lot of snow, it has a lot of snowplows to keep the roads as clear as possible.
-In fact, the airport has a top on-time record, and schools rarely close due to weather.
+In fact, the airport with its sparkling and spacious new terminal has a top on-time record, and schools rarely close due to weather.
 That said, if you’re a less-confident driver or or new to driving on snow and ice (in winter, Big and Little Cottonwood canyons require snow tires, all-wheel drive or chains), then take advantage of the surfeit of buses, shuttles, and ride shares, including, UberSki to get around the area.

 If it’s pounding in Little Cottonwood Canyon (and it often is), then consider spending the night at Cliff Lodge at Snowbird or the swish Snowpine Lodge at Alta in order to be first on the lifts when they open.
 The traffic in LCC has increased over the years.